GizmoBricks/storing_data_on_mindstorms_and_spike_legacy/README.md

 > [!NOTE]
 > Larger data files might take some time to upload.
-> For instance, a file containing 1,000,000 digits of pi took approximately 5 and a half minutes to store.
+> For instance, a [file containing 1,000,000 digits of pi](/slot_3) took approximately 6 minutes to store.

 # The `get_slot_path` function